“BEHIND OUR EYES: the Human Cost of War is one of the most important documentaries being made at this time.”

 “Nina Gilberti is shining the light on the dark subject of Post Traumatic Stress resulting from War and the impact it has on our Troops, their families and society.
 A powerful message about our largest minority – 2.2 % of the population SERVES and of that 2.2%,70% are from families who have prior service; it is on the backs of the same families we preserve our freedoms.

 We hear daily about our national financial debt, yet we have another national debt as well – to the men and women of our armed forces.
 We have an obligation to this generation for Main Street USA to be their normal, not Main Street Baghdad or Main Street Kabul.

 Post Traumatic Stress is not about what is wrong with us; it is about the wrong we experienced.

 Our nation has used the words WE SUPPORT THE TROOPS to cleanse ourselves from the Vietnam era, today we must ask ourselves – HOW ARE WE SUPPORTING OUR TROOPS.

 No minority has ever moved forward without a hand-up and a voice from the majority.
-Speak up and support When Johnny & Jane Come Marching… Home LESS and help Nina help those who made a difference for all of us.
+Speak up and support BEHIND OUR EYES: the Human Cost of War and help Nina help those who made a difference for all of us.

 We live in the land of the free BECAUSE of the BRAVE.”